anas-alhmoud/Project_MovieApp_React/README.md

 <br>

- ## Example about a short story of Development process and problem-solving strategy:
+ ## Example about a short story of Development process and problem-solving strategy :punch: :

 As a part of our project, we have favorite movies feature that allows the user to favorite unlimited numbers of movies.
 However, this feature would have a problem with the way that it works(favorite a movie from the main page Route and show the result of the favorites in a different Route).
 As a solution, we have decided as a team to solve the problem by using Redux.
 Redux works as storage that allows us to keep the record of the favorite movies through all the routes.